For the latest information, check our Information about vaccines page.

 Find out more about these conditions of practice.

-No, you do not need to pay a registration fee to join the Covid-19 temporary register.
+No, our normal registration and revalidation requirements will not apply to those joining the Covid-19 temporary register.
+You do not need to pay a registration fee to join the Covid-19 temporary register.

 Please speak to your employer about what arrangements will be in place for indemnity cover.
 The government is ensuring that legal protections will be in place for those who take part in work as part of the Covid-19 response.

-Once you have completed our online temporary registration form, we will check this and let you know when we have added you to the Covid-19 temporary register.
+Once you complete our online temporary registration form, we'll check this and let you know when we have added you to the Covid-19 temporary register.

 If they need your support, they’ll contact you directly on the email address that you give us to see if you want to work.